 For professional installers, attic insulation always begins by air sealing the space tight.
 An airtight space will prevent the intrusion of air (incoming and outgoing).
 And because this prevents heat loss, heating and cooling cycles are better balanced, and energy usage reduced.
 An airtight space also allows installed insulation to better perform and deliver the highest possible R-Value.
 In short, air sealing and thermal insulation work together as a “system”, especially in the attic.

 To achieve optimum energy efficiency throughout a home, the entire attic space should also be effectively ventilated.
 This will complete the “system”, providing both home comfort and utility savings right around the year.
 But importantly, attic insulation requires a professional touch for the best results.
 It’s about choosing the right product for the job, the right install for the space, and an assurance of long-term performance from reliable and reputable insulation contractor.

 Clearly, there are many insulation products available today.
-But for the professionals, spray foam insulation has become a “go-to” product, simply because there are many more benefits than other products.
+But for the professionals, spray foam insulation Toronto has become a “go-to” product, simply because there are many more benefits than other products.
 In the attic and roof cavity, spray foam is an ideal application – it air seals and insulates simultaneously.
 And it creates an “envelope” that covers everything - attic floor, plumbing pipes, wooden beams, electrical wiring, and every little nook and cranny throughout the attic.